IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 ## Installing Db2 Community Edition on macOS

 You can install Db2 Community Edition on macOS either natively or by using Docker containers.
-Colima is a lightweight alternative for Docker Desktop that provides excellent compatibility with macOS systems.
+Colima is a lightweight alternative to Docker Desktop that provides excellent compatibility with macOS systems.

 ### Prerequisites

 Before installing Db2 Community Edition on macOS, ensure the following requirements are met:

 - **macOS version**: macOS 10.15 (Catalina) or later
 - **Homebrew**: Required for installing dependencies.
-Install Homebrew from [brew.sh](https://brew.sh)
+Install Homebrew from [brew.sh](https://brew.sh).
-- **System resources**: Minimum 4 GB of available RAM (6 GB recommended for optimal performance)
+- **System resources**: Minimum 4 GB of available RAM (6 GB recommended for optimal performance).
-- **Disk space**: Minimum 20 GB of free disk space
+- **Disk space**: Minimum 20 GB of free disk space.
-- **Administrator privileges**: Required for installing dependencies and managing containers
+- **Administrator privileges**: Required for installing dependencies and managing containers.

 #### Step 1: Install Homebrew (if not already installed)